Plain English Breakdown

 Who It Names or Affects

-- The Regulatory Commission of Alaska
+- Members currently serving on the Regulatory Commission of Alaska

 Terms To Know